 - If you’re talking to an exhibitor and have no intention of buying a knife and see someone next to you who may be intent on buying a knife, politely bow out and give way to the potential buyer.
 Your conversation can continue after the sale.

-- Always ask an exhibitor’s permission before picking any knife / object displayed as a collector’s item or offered for sale on their table.
+- Always ask an exhibitor’s permission before picking any knife/object displayed as a collector’s item or offered for sale on their table.

 - Always ask an exhibitor for permission to photograph any knife or their table.

-- If it’s a folding knife, after asking the exhibitor if you can pick it up, if it’s closed and you want to open it, ask if you can do so (though most every folder maker will expect you to open it, check the action, etc).
+- If it’s a folding knife, after asking the exhibitor if you can pick it up if it’s closed and you want to open it, ask if you can do so (though most every folder maker will expect you to open it, check the action, etc).
 If you do open the blade(s), close it/them before handing the knife back to the maker.

 - Let the dealer remove your fingerprints from a knife you have just handled.
-Everyone has his or her own preferences when it comes to knife care and the exhibitor may have specialised clothes available for this task.
+Everyone has his or her own preferences when it comes to knife care and the exhibitor may have specialised cloths available for this task.

 - Offer to leave a deposit if you are seriously interested in a knife.
 Ask the dealer to hold it for you while you consider your options.